tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ### Update GLFW dependency using apothecary

-For Windows, visual studio 2015, and 64 bit (recommended) do:
+For Windows, visual studio 2015, and 64 bit do:

     ./apothecary -a 64 -t vs update glfw